 APA-Clark University Workshop for High School Teachers

-There is no registration fee for this workshop.
-Participants will be provided with housing in the Clark campus dorms and with workshop materials.
-Participants will also receive travel stipends of up to $125.
+There is no registration fee to attend the workshop.
+Participants will receive travel stipends of $125.

-This Workshop is sponsored by the American Psychological Foundation, Clark University and APA, with generous support from Lee Gurel, PhD.
-Please contact Caitlin Crowley by email or telephone at (202) 336-6076 if you have any questions.
+This workshop is sponsored by the American Psychological Foundation, Clark University and APA, with generous support from Lee Gurel, PhD.
+Please contact Emily Leary Chesnes at (202) 572-3013 if you have any questions.